-These questions apply to wetlands of all HGM classes. (only 1 IABITAT FUNCTIONS - Indicators that site functions to provide important habitat score per box) 1.0.
+These questions apply to wetlands of all HGM classes. (only 1 HABITAT FUNCTIONS - Indicators that site functions to provide important habitat score per box) 1 1.0.
 Does the wetland have the potential to provide habitat for many species?
-11.1.
+A 1.1.
 Structure of the plant community: Check the Cowardin vegetation classes present and categories of emergent plants.
 Size threshold for each category is >= 1⁄4 ac or >= 10% of the wetland if wetland is < 2.5 ac.
-Aquatic bed Emergent plants 0-12 in (0-30 cm) high are the highest layer and have > 30% cover Emergent plants >12-40 in (>30-100 cm) high are the highest layer with >30% cover Emergent plants > 40 in (> 100 cm) high are the highest layer with >30% cover Scrub-shrub (areas where shrubs have >30% cover) 4 or more checks: points = 3 Forested (areas where trees have >30% cover) 3 checks: points = 2 2 checks: points = 1 1 check: points = 0 3 1 1.2.
+Aquatic bed Emergent plants 0-12 in (0-30 cm) high are the highest layer and have > 30% cover Emergent plants >12-40 in (>30-100 cm) high are the highest layer with >30% cover Emergent plants > 40 in (> 100 cm) high are the highest layer with >30% cover Scrub-shrub (areas where shrubs have >30% cover) Forested (areas where trees have >30% cover) 2 checks: points = 1 check: points = 2 3 H 1.2.
 Is one of the vegetation types Aquatic Bed?
-Yes = 1 No = 0 \cap 1.3.
+Yes = 1 No = H 1.3.
 Surface water H 1.3.1.
-Does the wetland have areas of open water (without emergent or shrub plants) over at least 1⁄4 ac OR 10% of its area during the March to early June OR in August to the end of September?
-Answer YES for Lake Fringe wetlands.
-Yes = 3 points & go to H 1.4 No = go to H 1.3.2 H 1.3.2.
-Does the wetland have an intermittent or permanent, and unvegetated stream within its boundaries, or along one side, over at least 1⁄4 ac or 10% of its area?
-Answer yes only if H 1.3.1 is No. Yes = 3 No = 0 0 Count the number of plant species in the wetland that cover at least 10 ft 2 .
+Does the wetland have areas of open water (without emergent or shrub plants) over at least 1⁄4 ac or 10% of its area during the March to early June OR in August to the end of September?
+Answer Y for Lake Fringe wetlands.
+Yes = 3 points & go to H 1.4 No = go to H 1.3 H 1.3.2.
+Does the wetland have an intermittent or permanent, and unvegetated stream within its boundad or along one side, over at least 1⁄4 ac or 10% of its area?
+Answer yes only if H 1.3.1 is No. Yes = 3 No = ES .2 ries, 1.4.
+Richness of plant species Count the number of plant species in the wetland that cover at least 10 ft .
 Different patches of the same species can be combined to meet the size threshold.
 You do not have to name the species.
-Do not include Eurasian milfoil, reed canarygrass, purple loosestrife, Russian olive, Phragmites, Canadian thistle, yellow-flag iris, and saltcedar (Tamarisk) # of species Scoring: > 9 species: points = (2 4-9 species: points = 1 < 4 species: points = 0 2 1.5.
-Interspersion of habitats Figure Decide from the diagrams below whether interspersion among types of plant structures (described in H 1.1), and unvegetated areas (open water or mudflats) is high, moderate, low, or none.
+Do not include Eurasian milfoil, reed canarygrass, purple loosestrife, Russian olive, Phragmites, Canadian thistle, yellow-flag iris, and saltcedar (Tamarisk) # of species Scoring: > 9 species: points = 4-9 1 H 1.5.
+Interspersion of habitats Figure Decide from the diagrams below whether interspersion among types of plant structures (described in H 1 and unvegetated areas (open water or mudflats) is high, moderate, low, or none.
 Use map of Cowardin and emergent plant classes prepared for questions H 1.1 and map of open water from H 1.3.
 If you have four or more plant classes or three classes and open water, the rating is always high.
-None = 0 points All three diagrams in this row are High = 3 points 2
+None = 0 points Low = 1 point Moderate = 2 points All three diagrams in this row are High = 3 points .1), - V Riparian braided channels with 2 class